-(Seattle 6-99) For current SMC, confidence of nearing the Office of the 2-8 City Clerk the Office of the 2-8 City Clerk a.
-A statement of the time, place, and matter(s) to be considered; - b.
-A statement of the legal authority under which the hearing is to be held; - c.
-Reference to the particular sections of the Seattle Municipal Code alleged to have been violated. - 2.
-Notice may be served on the person charged by sending it through the U.S. mail, first class postage pre-paid, or by personal service, or through regular internal City mail service. - 3.
-Notice may be served on the public by sending it to each daily local newspaper of general circulation through the U.S. mail, first class postage pre-paid, or by personal delivery, or by facsimile, and by posting it on the bulletin board in the main lobby of the building in which the City Council chambers are located and on the bulletin board in the Commission office. - D. Upon completion of the hearing, the Commission shall issue a written determination stating whether Chapter 2.04 was violated, the facts found, and the applicable sections of the Code.
+Seattle Municipal Code a.
+A statement of the time, place, and matter(s) to be considered;

+b.
+A statement of the legal authority under which the hearing is to be held;

+c.
+Reference to the particular sections of the Seattle Municipal Code alleged to have been violated.

+2. Notice may be served on the person charged by sending it through the U.S. mail, first class postage pre-paid, or by personal service, or through regular internal City mail service.

+Notice may be served on the public by 3. sending it to each daily local newspaper of general circulation through the U.S. mail, first class postage pre-paid, or by personal delivery, or by facsimile, and by posting it on the bulletin board in the main lobby of the building in which the City Council chambers are located and on the bulletin board in the Commission office.

-- ELECTION
+D. Upon completion of the hearing, the Commission shall issue a written determination stating whether Chapter 2.04 was violated, the facts found, and the applicable sections of the Code.